Robust Blocked Response-Adaptive Randomization Designs: Trial Design and Simulation

 \subsection{Frequentist Approach}

-The allocation rule for the frequentist approach is altered using optimal allocation ratio for 2-armed trial specified by Rosenberger et al \cite{rosenberger2001optimal}.
+The allocation rule for the frequentist approach is altered using an optimal allocation ratio for 2-armed trial specified by Rosenberger et al \cite{rosenberger2001optimal}.
 The allocation probability for treatment A in stratum $j$ is defined as

-where $\hat{p_A}$ is the estimated success rate of treatment A and $\hat{p_B}$ is the estimated success rate of treatment B up to block $j - 1$.
-However, the allocation probability is only altered upon observed both event (success and no response) in both the arm.
-Simulation for early stopping is also included, the alpha spending approach was incorporated to stop for early success or failure \cite{demets1994interim}.
-For traditional RAR and fixed allocation, one-sided chi-square test was used to analyze the outcome.
-However, for the block design, one-sided Cochran-Mantel-Haenszel test was utilized to deal with the stratification.
+where $\hat{p}_{A, j - 1}$ is the estimated success rate of treatment A and $\hat{p}_{B, j - 1}$ is the estimated success rate of treatment B after block $j - 1$.
+Simulation for early stopping is also included.
+The alpha spending approach was incorporated to stop for early success or failure \cite{demets1994interim}.
+For traditional RAR and fixed allocation, a one-sided chi-square test was used to analyze the outcome.
+For the block design, a one-sided Cochran-Mantel-Haenszel test was utilized to deal with the stratification.
 Yates's correction was not applied for both chi-square and Cochran-Mantel-Haenszel test due to the overly conservative nature of the correction \cite{haviland1990yates}.
-Treatment B is proclaimed superior to treatment A if the one-sided p-value $< 0.05$.
+Treatment B is proclaimed superior to treatment A at the trial's termination if the one-sided p-value $< 0.05$.

-The computation of the mean proportion of treatment difference is computed as below for stratified design.
-In two treatment scenario (treatment A \& B), suppose there are $K$ strata, let $p_{Ak}$ and $p_{Bk}$ be the proportion of success in treatment A and stratum $k$.
-Let $n_{Ak}$ and $n_{Bk}$ be the number of patients in treatment A and treatment B and stratum $k$.
+The estimated treatment difference is computed as below for stratified design.
+In the two treatment scenario ( A \& B), suppose there are $K$ strata, let $p_{Ak}$ and $p_{Bk}$ be the proportions of success and $n_{Ak}$ and $n_{Bk}$ the numbers of patients in stratum $k$.
 Let

 be the observed difference in proportion between treatment A and B in stratum $k$.
-The observed proportion of treatment difference ($\delta$) is computed as below,
+The estimated treatment difference ($\delta$) is